sebvu/vim-text-editor/README.md

   - [x] enter to go to a line below, back
   - [x] backspace to delete
   - [x] arrows to go left right up down (only on spaces filled up, including the space key)
+  - [x] backspace on beginning of line appends text to prev line
+  - [ ] enter on any part of line appends rest of text to next NEW line
 - [] implement seamless scrolling logic
 - [] be able to save
 - [] be able to edit current files